extism/extism-dbg/README.md

 2. Function to call
 3. Input

-If the `input` argument starts with `@` then the input will be loaded from a file, otherwise it will be passed as-is.
+If the `input` argument is `-` the input will be read from stdin, if it starts with `@` then the input will be loaded from a file otherwise it will be passed as-is.
 An `LLDB_FLAGS` environment variable can be used to pass additional flags to LLDB.